Sábado Gigante: Comedy segments

 There have been numerous comedic segments throughout the show's run.
-Some of the starring actors include: Frank Falcon, Miguel“El Flaco”, Gloria Ordonez, Carlos Justis, Juanito and Zulema Salazar.
+Some of the starring actors include Frank Falcon, Miguel "El Flaco", Gloria Ordonez, Carlos Justis, Juanito and Zulema Salazar.
 They were best known for helping launch the career of the Argentine model/vedette/actress Nanci Guerrero, who starred in a majority of these sketches.
-Most have included:
+Most have included the following: